-Partnership types: Ordinary (General) Partnership and Limited Liability Partnership (LLP)
+Types of partnership Ordinary Partnership and Limited Liability Partnership

-A partnership is the easiest and quickest way for two or more individuals and/or companies to establish and carry on a business together with a view of profit.
-Partners in a partnerships share the risks, costs and responsibilities of doing business.
+A partnership is an arrangement where parties, known as partners or members, agree to cooperate to advance their mutual interests.
+It is the easiest way for two or more parties to establish and carry on a business together with a view of profit.
+The partners in a partnership may be individuals, businesses, interest-based organizations or combinations.

 In a partnership, the partners share the risks, costs and responsibilities of doing business together.

 - Ordinary (General) partnership set up by two or more parties who can be self-employed and/or limited companies and/or limited liability partnerships.
 An ordinary partnership is not a separate legal entity like a limited company for example.
 The fact that partnership does not have legal personality means that partners of the partnership do not have any protection and are fully liable for the debts of the partnership as a whole.
 Unlike a limited company, a partnership is not subject to income tax.
 Profits of a partnership are shared among its partners in accordance with their partnership agreement.